lividavi19/php-file-uploader/README.md

 > [!NOTE]
 > If not specified the script will attempt to upload the file to the `current-working-directory`.

+## Configurations
+There are few a stuffs you need to do to configure the library to work depends on your specific uses cases.
+Things like setting the `maximum file size allowed for upload` and also specifying `file types allowed for upload`
+### Allowed File Types
+By default the library supports `["PNG", "JPG", "JPEG", "PDF", "MP3", "MP4"]` file types.
+But your project might be supporting different range of file types than the default ones.
+To support diffeent file types follow steps below :point_down:
+- Open `file-uploader.php` file
+- Locate `$EXTENSIONS_ALLOWED` variable in that file
+- Initialize it to an array of strings, representing file types you need to support
+- Example below supports only `PNG JPG JPEG` images, and `PDF` documents :point_down:
+`$EXTENSIONS_ALLOWED = ["PNG", "JPG", "JPEG", "PDF"];`
+### Maximum File Size
+Default maximum size allowed is set to 2MB for this library.
+To change it to a different size do the following :point_down:
+- Open `file-uploader.php` file
+- Locate `$MAX_SIZE_ALLOWED` variable in that file
+- Change the number outside the brackets to a maximum file size (in MB) you want to allow
+- Example below set maximum size allowed for upload to 10MB :point_down:
+`MAX_SIZE_ALLOWED = 10 * (1024 * 1024);`

 ## Successful Upload
 Upon successfull upload of the file, this function returns name of the file with it's extension appended to it, example `uploaded-document.pdf`.
-Note in the code snippet below, the `$fileName` will have name of the uploaded file.
+For example in the code snippet below, the `$fileName` will have name of the uploaded file.
 You can further-use this filename in your code, for-instance saving it to the database, etc :point_down:
 ```
 $file = $_FILES["html_file_input"];